-A therapy animal is defined as any animal with a primary role of providing a person with a disability emotional comfort.
+A assistance animal is defined as any animal with a primary role of providing a person with a disability emotional comfort.
 These animals are not required to undergo specialized training.
-Therapy animals are not the same as service animals in that they are not individually trained to do work or perform tasks for the benefit of an individual with a disability.
-A request to have a therapy animal in campus housing is considered a request for accommodation and will be reviewed on a case-by-case basis.
+Assistance animals are not the same as service animals in that they are not individually trained to do work or perform tasks for the benefit of an individual with a disability.
+A request to have a assistance animal in campus housing is considered a request for accommodation and will be reviewed on a case-by-case basis.

 Expectations, Rights, and Responsibilities Related to the Use of Animals on Campus:

 1. The animal will be the full responsibility of the individual with a disability, and the owner must be consistently in control of the animal.
 If the animal is not under control or poses a risk to the health or safety of others, then the individual may be asked to remove the animal.

 2. Service animals must be harnessed, leashed, or tethered, unless these devices interfere with the service animal’s work or the individual’s disability prevents using these devices.
 In that case, the individual must maintain control of the animal through voice, signal, or other effective controls.
 Exceptions may be granted in an emergency situation when the animal is in the owner’s private residence, when the animal needs to perform a task requiring it to travel beyond the length of the restraint, or when the owner is unable to retain an animal on a leash due to a disability.